openedx/docs.openedx.org/source/educators/how-tos/course_development/exercise_tools/CreateORAAssignment.rst

 #.
 In the ORA component editor, select the **Rubric** tab.

 #.
 In the first **Criterion** section, enter the name and prompt text of your
-   first criterion (100 character limit).
+   first criterion (100-character limit).

 #.
 In the **Option** sections for this criterion, for each option that you
-   provide for the criterion enter a name, explanation, and point value.
+   provide for the criterion, enter a name, explanation, and point value.

    To remove options, select **Remove** at the top right of the option section.